 Medela Freestyle Flex Breast Pump Accessories

 The pump parts used by the Freestyle Flex are unique to this pump.
-Moms who have used this pump seem to like them quite a bit, because:
+Moms who have used this pump mostly like them quite a bit, because:

 - They are easy to clean,